 (also known as IC firmware) and developed by the IC Developer.
-Such software is required for testing purpose (IC Dedicated Test Software) but may provide additional services to facilitate usage of the hardware and/or to provide additional services (IC Dedicated Support provides functions after TOE Delivery.
+Such software is required for testing purpose (IC Dedicated Test Software) but may provide additional services to facilitate usage of the hardware and/or to provide additional services (IC Dedicated which provides functions after TOE Delivery.
 The usage of parts of the IC Dedicated Software might be restricted to certain phases.

-Software).
+Support Software).

-IC Dedicated Support Software Part of the IC Dedicated Software (refer to above) which is used to test the TOE before TOE Delivery but which does not provide any functionality thereafter.
+IC Dedicated Support Software Part of the IC Dedicated Software (refer to above)

-IC Dedicated Test Software Part of the IC Dedicated Software (refer to above) which into the non-volatile memory by the Integrated Circuits manufacturer (Phase 3).
-These data are for instance used for traceability and for TOE identification
+IC Dedicated Test Software Part of the IC Dedicated Software (refer to above)